Sam Howell: Philadelphia Eagles (2025–present)

-NFL statistics
+NFL career statistics

 Personal life

-Howell is part Korean; his American grandfather met his Korean grandmother while stationed there in the late 1960s.
+Howell is part Korean; his American grandfather met his Korean grandmother while stationed in Korea in 1960 after the Korean War.
 He has never eaten any beef or seafood, with chicken being the only meat in his diet.
-Howell is a Christian and was baptized in 2021.
+Howell is also good friends with former teammate Drake Maye, who succeeded him as the starting quarterback at UNC.